aamrits/interview-questions-prep/javascript.md

 ---
 #### Q14
 ### ✍Function statement, Function Expression, Anonymous Function, Named Function Expression, First Class Function, Higher-order Function.
-- Function Statement or Function Declaration
+- **Function Statement or Function Declaration**

 ```js
 function a() {
    console.log('a is called');
 }
 a(); // a is called
 ```

-- Function Expression.
-Here, it is treated as a variable, so it is not hoisted.
+- **Function Expression**: Here, it is treated as a variable, so it is not hoisted.
 On the other hand, Function Statement is hoisted.
 ```js
 let b = function () {
    console.log('b is called');
 }
 b();  // b is called
 ```

-- Anonymous Functions are used when functions are used as values, just like Function Expression as an example.
+- **Anonymous Functions** are used when functions are used as values, just like Function Expression as an example.

-- Named Function Expression
+- **Named Function Expression**
 ```js
 let c = function abc() {
    console.log('c is called', abc);